Connolly Youth Movement: Policies and ideology

+The CYM condemned the Russian invasion of Ukraine as an "inter-capitalist conflict" and a "highly dangerous and irresponsible course of action which will lead to the loss of many lives and create a fusebox of conflict".
+It criticised the Ukrainian government and said the eastward enlargement of NATO was a cause of the war.
+The CYM also recognises the Russian-controlled breakaway states of the Donetsk People's Republic and the Luhansk People's Republic in Ukraine.

+The CYM has denied China's human rights abuses against Uyghurs.

+The CYM opposed the Israeli invasion of Gaza, calling it a genocide, and supported calls to expel the Israeli ambassador.
+Previously they have also called for the release of Palestinian political prisoner and expressed support for Palestinian self-determination and opposition to Israel's illegal settlements in the West Bank.
+The CYM is also a supporter of the BDS campaign.

 Activities

 In 2017, members of the Cork branch of the Connolly Youth Movement occupied and re-purposed three derelict buildings near UCC as part of an initiative to highlight rising levels of homelessness.
 In 2018, two of these buildings were repossessed by the Garda Emergency Response Unit acting in conjunction with a contractor for the O'Dwyer Asset Management Company that owned the vacant properties.
 The first occupation, still ongoing as of 2021, is referred to as Connolly Barracks by the organisation.

-The Connolly Youth Movement was involved in highly publicised instances of direct action in 2018 and 2019 when members of the movement disrupted Fine Gael public meetings in Cork in protest of government policy in relation to homelessness and wealth inequality.
+The Connolly Youth Movement was involved in highly publicised instances of direct action in 2018 and 2019 when members of the movement disrupted Fine Gael public meetings in Cork in protest of government policy on homelessness and wealth inequality.
 One such action was criticised by Taoiseach Leo Varadkar, who stated "I think no matter what political party you come from or what your political views, we should all be committed to democracy and freedom of speech and trying to shout other people down and trying to shut down their meetings is profoundly anti-democratic".
-The organisation responded that it had a right to challenge and question the government on policy issues.
-In a March 2020 interview, then CYM General Secretary Alex Homits stated "Socialism will not and cannot be delivered through the ballot box and the CYM and its membership will not lie about this or endorse those who do."
+The CYM responded that it had a right to challenge and question the government on policy issues.
+In a March 2020 interview, CYM General Secretary Alex Homits said "Socialism will not and cannot be delivered through the ballot box and the CYM and its membership will not lie about this or endorse those who do".

+In July 2020, Connolly Youth activists, supported by members of Saoradh, the Irish Republican Socialist Party and Lasair Dhearg, smashed an Irish Freedom Party stall in Belfast.

-In March 2023, members of the Connolly Youth Movement interrupted an event in Dublin City University where Bertie Ahern was receiving an honorary doctorate, describing him as an "architect of the financial crisis" before being removed from the venue.
+In March 2023, members of the Connolly Youth Movement disrupted an event in Dublin City University where Bertie Ahern was receiving an honorary doctorate, calling him an "architect of the financial crisis" before being removed from the venue.

-Policies and Ideology

-The CYM is constitutionally a socialist-republican and Marxist-Leninist organisation.
-In July 2022 it published a new programme, Cause of Youth, Cause of Ireland.
-It also released a ten point programme expressing a commitment to Irish unity, civil rights, the revival of Irish culture, free education, action on climate change, promotion of the Irish language, free healthcare on an all-Ireland basis, a public housing programme, international solidarity, and "a comprehensive system of worker's rights".